 T10 Working Drafts

-This page includes the T10 working draft documents.
-There are no approved (official) standards here.
-Once a standard is approved, you should buy it from ANSI (+1-212-642-4900).
-Your payment insures that you receive the actual standard with all the final changes and it supports the standards process.
-In most cases, the final T10 committee working draft revision for a project is retained here.
+Your payment ensures that you receive the actual standard with all the final changes and your payment supports the standards process.
+In most cases, the link to the final T10 committee working draft revision for a project is retained here for T10 Member access only.
 The drafts are used by T10 Committee members for reference.
-In case of any conflict, the published ANSI standard prevails.
+In case of any conflict, the published ANSI standard or technical report prevails.

 Disclaimer: While it is intended that the documents listed here are at the latest committee revision level, there may be some delays in posting drafts here.
 Also, draft documents are not completed standards.
 The T10 Technical Committee may modify these documents as a result of its development activities.
 Any use of information contained in these documents is at your own risk.